Comprehensive Guide to Index Management in Magento 2

 What’s this got to do with indexing?

-What is indexing in Magento 2?
+What is Indexing in Magento 2?

-Magento has a very sophisticated architecture that stores lots of merchant data (including catalog data, prices, users, stores, and so on) in many database tables.
-To optimize storefront performance, Magento accumulates data into special tables using indexers.
+More specifically, read the definition from Magento DevDocs: "Magento has a very sophisticated architecture that stores lots of merchant data (including catalog data, prices, users, stores, and so on) in many database tables.
+To optimize storefront performance, Magento accumulates data into special tables using indexers."
+Source

+What does it look like in practice?
 Let’s take an example from our Magento 2 Product Labels extension.

 Say, you’ve created a product label and specified 4 conditions to determine cases when the label should be applied.
 Consequently, without indexers, while loading a product page, Magento 2 would have to check each label to verify it matches the conditions you preset.
 Definitely, this would take too much time, which could increase your abandoned cart rate and would decrease conversions in the foreseeable future.

-In the case with indexing, information about what labels should be displayed on this or that product page is already saved in tables taking into account all the conditions.
+In the case with indexing, information about what labels should be displayed on this or that product page is already saved in tables, taking into account all the conditions.

 By and large, if Magento 2 worked without these special tables with indexers, the performance would be slowed down and, as a result, you would lose a significant part of conversions, which is bad.
+Now let’s dig deeper into the technical part.

 When laying it all out, indexing terminology comprises three main terms.
 They are: